biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Aragón-Parada, J., Munguía-Lino, G., De-Nova, J.A., Carrillo-Reyes, P., Rodríguez, A. and Salinas-Rodríguez, M.M.
 (2024) Priority areas for conservation of the vascular flora in the Sierra Madre del Sur, Mexico.
 [Biota Neotropica, 24, e20241648](https://doi.org/10.1590/1676-0611-BN-2024-1648).

-  * Rodríguez, A., López-Pérez, H.D. and Munguía-Lino, G. (in press) A New Species of _Tigridia_ and Species Richness and Endemism Distribution of the Tribe Tigridieae (Iridaceae) in the Sierra Madre Del Sur, Mexico.
-[Systematic Botany](https://www.ingentaconnect.com/content/aspt/sb/pre-prints/content-2300025).

   * Folk, R.A., Maassoumi, A.A., Siniscalchi, C.M., Kates, H.R., Soltis, D.E., Soltis, P.S., Belitz, M.B. and Guralnick, R.P. (in press), Phylogenetic diversity and regionalization in the temperate arid zone.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.13077).

   * Aagesen, L., Salariato, D.L., Scataglini, M.A., Acosta, J.M., Denham, S.S. and Delfini, C. (2024), Spatial phylogenetics of grasses in the Southern Cone provides insights into ecology and evolution of the family in South America.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.13067).